Subscribe to Our Blog

 Figure 4: Example of spectral repeatability with Square One when a disposable cuvette containing a slightly more concentrated green food dye is removed and replaced in the cuvette holder 10 times.
 Even with disposable cuvettes, the spectra overlay almost perfectly, with an average absorbance of 0.47 AU at 410 nm with standard deviation of just 0.0008 AU.

 The Square One cuvette holder accepts 1 cm pathlength cuvettes.
 Included with each holder are three collimating lenses with fiber optic couplings, an integrated mirror to improve sensitivity in fluorescence measurements, a fully integrated cover to block ambient light, and two filter holders that accept both 12.5 and 25 mm diameter filters.
-When used with Ocean Insight spectrometers and light sources, Square One is ideal for absorbance, transmission, fluorescence, scattering or any combination of these optical phenomena.
+When used with Ocean Optics spectrometers and light sources, Square One is ideal for absorbance, transmission, fluorescence, scattering or any combination of these optical phenomena.

 With optimized equipment in place including the Square One cuvette holder, you can turn your attention to other criteria related to accurate absorbance measurements.
 Here are some tips: